LAStools/LAStools/bin/laslayers_README.txt

 Now try on your own data and please report back with bugs, suggestions, and missing features.

-martin@rapidlasso.com
+info@rapidlasso.de

 --
-http://rapidlasso.com - fast tools to catch reality
+https://rapidlasso.de - fast tools to catch reality